Table of Contents

-Retreats normally begin with registration on opening day from 3 p.m. to 6 p.m.
-We ask that guests arrive during this time to check in, receive their room and job assignments (if applicable), and get oriented to the building and grounds.
-You will be directed to the parking area most appropriate for your length of stay.
-Dinner is usually served from 6 p.m. to 7 p.m.
-There are no locks on the bedroom doors so plan accordingly in terms of bringing valuable items with you.
+Retreats normally begin with registration on opening day from 3 p.m. to 5 p.m.
+We ask that guests arrive during this time to check in, receive their room and job assignments (if applicable), and get oriented to the building.
+Dinner is usually served from 6 p.m. to 7 p.m. with an orientation to follow.

-*For personal retreats please notify a staff member 24 hours in advance of your arrival and upon arrival please make contact with him or her.
+*For solo retreats please notify a staff member 24 hours in advance of your arrival and upon arrival please make contact with him or her.

 Retreats end between noon and 2 pm on closing day and usually include breakfast and lunch.
 We ask that guests check out before 3 p.m.
 Any unclaimed personal belongings left at Wonderwell by guests will be held in lost and found for 2 months and then given to charity.

 *For solo retreats the departure day must be discussed in advance of your retreat.
 As you are aware of your anticipated departure time or if you plan to leave the premises for more than 12 hours during your stay, please notify staff.

 Wonderwell’s meals are provided by one of our many talented sangha chefs.* As much as possible, we select local and organic foods to provide a well-rounded and nutritious meal.
 Lunch and dinner contain a main entree, two side dishes, and salad greens.
 For most meals, each dish on the buffet table will have card that lists all ingredients in that dish.